List of Halloween (franchise) characters: Earl Ford

-Earl works as a bartender in Haddonfield, Illinois and becomes angry when he hears on a news station that Michael Myers has returned and that all businesses should close for the night.
+Earl Ford works as a bartender in Haddonfield, Illinois and becomes angry when he hears on a news station that Michael Myers has returned and that all businesses should close for the night.
 Earl and other local men band together and try to locate Michael so that they can kill him.
 However, they never find Michael, but they do find Jamie and Rachel and attempt to get them out of Haddonfield.
-Meeting up with the Illinois State Police en route to Haddonfield, who direct them to a highway patrol substation up the road where they will be safe, they think it's over, but Michael ambushes Earl and the other lynch mob members with him.
+Meeting up with the Illinois State Police en route to Haddonfield, who direct them to a highway patrol substation up the road where they will be safe, they think it is over, but Michael ambushes Earl and the other lynch mob members with him.
 Michael murders Earl by ripping out his throat, leaving Rachel to try and save herself and Jamie by driving Earl's truck after throwing his corpse from the driver's seat.